Gitphiyi/Advanced-Computer-Networks/fundamental-network-notes/Transport_Layer/TCP.md

 - Reservations: Pre-arrange bandwidth allocations for flows, requires negotiation before sending packets, must be supported by the network (inefficient and IP doesn’t support this)
 - Dynamic: Use probes to estimate level of congestion, speed up when congestion is low, and slow down when congestion is high.
 Has messy dynamics and requires distributed control

-Generally, the goal is to get to the Congestion Control phase as fast as possible via Congestion Avoidance, stay in Congestion Control for as long as possible, and prevent Congestion Collapse as much as possible.
+Generally, the goal is to get past Congestion Avoidance quickly to a high throughput state, stay in Congestion Control for as long as possible, and prevent Congestion Collapse as much as possible.

-### Congestion Avoidance
+### Congestion Avoidance & Control
+Before diving into congestion control algorithms, it is necessary to understand some background information first. congestion algorithms are entirely implemented by the sender, and sits in the TCB of the OS.
+Thus, the receiver can only supply inputs to the sender to use to help prevent congestion, but the receiver is obviously helpless to what the sender sends out on the network.

+Variables used to control congestion:
+- Congestion Window (cwnd): Sender maintained variable to limit the number of unACKED packets to be in flight.
+Thus even if the receiver advertises a big buffer the cwnd is a sender designated limit of number of bytes to send.
+- Receiver Advertised Window (rwnd): Max number of unACKed bytes that a sender can send
+- Slow Start Threshold (ssthresh): This will be talked about in the upcoming paragraph but this is essentially the knee or the point to switch from Congestion Avoidance to Capacity but not hit Congestion Collapse.

+In general the algorithm for congestion control is modify cwnd, probe for bandwidth, respond to congestion.
+In other words, increase sending rate after successful ACK, decrease after lost packet.